 Techniques, Tips and Tasting Notes

-We admit it.
-Whiskey drinking can be complicated.
-No, you don’t need a cupboard of different equipment to drink whiskey.
-Nor do you need to put in a great deal of time and effort (we put that in for you).
-However, there is a large and varied dialogue on the correct way to drink whiskey that can be… intimidating.
+Anyone can enjoy whiskey.
+You don’t need a bunch of special equipment, and you don’t need to put in a lot of time and effort (we put that in for you).
+However, there are a lot of opinions on the correct way to drink whiskey, and we acknowledge that can be…intimidating.

-So, with this in mind, we at Jameson Irish Whiskey thought we’d share our knowledge on the subject and give you an easy-to-follow guide on How to Drink Whiskey for Beginners.
-While we will be looking at how to drink Irish whiskey, the same methods can be applied to whiskey from anywhere in the world.
+So, we at Jameson Irish Whiskey thought we’d share this easy-to-follow beginner’s guide on how to drink whiskey.
+While we will focus on how to drink Irish whiskey, you can apply the same methods to whiskey from anywhere in the world.